denotation-io/denotation-io.github.io/pages/pages-root-folder/index.md

   title: "Blog"
   url: '/blog/'
   image: widget-3-303x182.jpg
-  text: 'The <em>Denotation</em> blog offers the latest content on meaning and Artificial Intelligence.'
+  text: 'The <em>Denotation</em> blog offers the latest content on meaning, linguistics and Artificial Intelligence.'
 #
 # Use the call for action to show a button on the frontpage
 #